jonnor/projects/freecad/README.md

 Related, it could be desirable to name a constraint, and show that name as well.
 Especially for parametric models that are designed for customization.

-### Better exporting tools

-Produce all the 'deliverables'.
-Could be a script/macro.
-Should be runnable both from within GUI and commandline (for use on Travis CI).
-Could for instance walk through document, and export everything with names 'part.stl', 'mypart.dxf' and 'ppp.step,stl'.
-Should have option for the prefix.
-Maybe default to 'export/$project-' ?

 ### Unrolling a sketch line